-Even the middle of April still tends to be firm on early quarter investment inflows and quarterly corporate earnings report responses.
+The end of April ushers in a more fraught period after the firm early quarter investment inflows and quarterly corporate earnings report responses.
 It is no secret that 70% of all corporate earnings reports beat estimates each quarter regardless of economic conditions.
 That is due to downbeat original estimates, where earnings reports are then predictably a bit better than expected.
-The current Q1 2016 reports have been very typical in that regard.
+The Q1 2016 reports have been very typical in that regard.